Feedback and complaints

 4.5 Recommendations will be made to the Director of Public Prosecutions.
 The IAC's recommendations are not binding, but if the CPS decides not to accept a recommendation it will explain its decision in writing to both the complainant and the IAC.

 4.6 Victims have the opportunity to refer their complaint to the Parliamentary and Health Service Ombudsman (PHSO), via an MP, following the IAC review where they remain of the view that the Service has failed to meet its obligations under the Victims' Code.
+The IAC will notify complainants of their right to consideration by the PHSO when appropriate.

 4.7 Complainants who are not victims of crime do not have a right of access to the PHSO; the IAC review is the final stage of the complaints process in these cases.